klickagent/html-webpack-exclude-assets-plugin/README.md

 [![npm version](https://badge.fury.io/js/html-webpack-exclude-assets-plugin.svg)](https://badge.fury.io/js/html-webpack-exclude-assets-plugin) [![Build Status](https://travis-ci.org/jamesjieye/html-webpack-exclude-assets-plugin.svg?branch=master)](https://travis-ci.org/jamesjieye/html-webpack-exclude-assets-plugin) [![js-semistandard-style](https://img.shields.io/badge/code%20style-semistandard-brightgreen.svg?style=flat-square)](https://github.com/Flet/semistandard)

 Enhances [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin)
-functionality by adding the `{excludeAssets: RegExp | [RegExp]}` option to allow you to exclude assets.
+functionality by adding the `{excludeChunks: RegExp | [RegExp]}` option to allow you to exclude assets.

 When adding an entry with third party css files, for example, `style: ['bootstrap/dist/css/bootstrap.css']`, to webpack, the injected scripts include style.js or style.[chunkhash].js.
 The `excludeChunks` option of `html-webpack-plugin` will exclude both style.css and style.js.
-With this plugin, you can keep style.css in and style.js out by setting `excludeAssets: /style.*.js/`.
+With this plugin, you can keep style.css in and style.js out by setting `excludeChunks: /style.*.js/`.

-You can also exclude CSS assets, for example, a theme CSS style, by setting `excludeAssets: /theme.*.css/`.
+You can also exclude CSS assets, for example, a theme CSS style, by setting `excludeChunks: /theme.*.css/`.

 Installation
 ------------